 7 Ways Private Lending Can Help Small Multifamily Projects

 It’s difficult for small multifamily projects to receive funding because banks are not financing as many projects as they used to.
 They have implemented stricter risk management controls, and prefer to finance larger projects where income earned from interest is more justifiable based on the cost of capital.
 Still, that does not leave developers of small multifamily projects in the lurch.
 Here are seven ways small multifamily projects can benefit from private lending.

 - Access to capital – The most obvious benefit is access to capital that might not otherwise be available to small project developers.
 Since bank lending has practically dried up, unless you personally know the lender, small developers must seek capital elsewhere.
 Private lending is an open door.

 - More diversified lending base – Through marketplace lending platforms, small multifamily project developers have access to a more diversified lending base.
 Instead of seeking capital from one source, the borrower can receive capital from multiple sources even while proving their risk worthiness to only one source.
-Due to this nature of private lending, these loans are often easier to obtain.
+Due to the nature of private lending, these loans are often easier to obtain.

 - Better terms – Borrowers often get better terms from private lenders.
 That’s partly because private lenders often don’t have the huge overhead and underwriting expenses that banks and institutional lenders have.
 There is also a lot of competition among private lenders now to fill the gap in lending for small developer projects.
 That competition means better terms for the borrowers.